betamaxpy/betamax/docs/api.rst

 -----------------------------

-You may want to force betamax to preserve the exact bytes in the body of a response (or request) instead of relying on the `opinions held by the library
+You may want to force betamax to preserve the exact bytes in the body of a response (or request) instead of relying on the :ref:`opinions held by the library <opinions>`.
-<opinions>`_.
 In this case you have two ways of telling betamax to do this.

 The first, is on a per-cassette basis, like so: